tiki-deprecated/platform-cmp-trail-endpoint/doc/ref/TikiSdkBuilder.md

 ## Methods

 ##### origin(String origin) &#8594; void
 Included in the on-chain transaction to denote the application of origination (can be overridden in individual requests).
-It should follow a reversed FQDN syntax.
+It should follow a  reverse-DNS syntax.
 _i.e. com.mycompany.myproduct_

 ##### databaseDir(String databaseDir) &#8594; void
 Defines where the local data (SQLite used for persistence) will be stored.

-##### apiId(String? apiId) &#8594; void
+##### publishingId(String? publishingId) &#8594; void
 A unique identifier for your account.
 Create, revoke, and cycle Ids _(not a secret but try and treat it with care)_ at [console.mytiki.com](https://console.mytiki.com).

 ##### address(String? address) &#8594; void